Hi, today I’m going to review the Montane Icarus jacket which I bought a few weeks back. First, a little story of how we came to meet…

 I’m a pretty big guy and often find it difficult to find a jacket that fits comfortably over a couple of layers of additional clothing.
 The Icarus has a comfortable fit whilst giving me enough room for 2 thin layers without restricting movement.

-Overall, the construction is excellent.
+Overall, the construction of the Montane Icarus jacket is excellent.
 The hem and cuffs are double stitched to give them that extra strength and durability.
 The sleeves of the jackets all “articulated” to prevent them from riding up when you extend your arms.

 The zippers have being fitted with fairly coarse zip which I really like as they helps to reduce that irritating cloggin and snagging caused by dirt and grit.